 - Glaxnimate integration for rendering animation (thanks to MLT v7.8.0+)

 There’s a very nice release announcement with details, have a go.

 Hands down one of the most important releases this year.
 Since Muse Group acquired the project, we’ve seen a lot of improvements here and there, but it was peanuts compared to what was going on in the background.
-It’s really a “no stone left unturned” release: major UX/UI overhaul, simplified workflow, better score engraving, entirely new playback engine with VST3 support, and a lot more.
+It’s really a “no stone left unturned” release: major UX/UI overhaul, simplified workflow, better score engraving, entirely new playback engine with VST3 support (not on Linux for now), and a lot more.